Tō tātou mahere About our plan

 Te rautaki me ngā whanonga pono | Strategy and values

-Our Equity, Diversity and Inclusion Framework outlines our aspiration to be a vibrant, creative, supportive, and inclusive environment that encourages the recruitment, development, and retention of a diverse community of talented staff and students.
+Our Equity, Diversity, and Inclusion Framework aims to create a vibrant, supportive, and inclusive environment for recruiting, developing, and retaining diverse talent.

-Te Ara Taupuhipuhi —Disability Inclusion Action Plan implements the commitments and aspirations in our Strategic Plan and Equity, Diversity, and Inclusion Framework to be an equitable University for disabled students and staff.
+Te Ara Taupuhipuhi—Disability Inclusion Action Plan implements our Strategic Plan and the Equity, Diversity and Inclusion Framework to ensure equity for disabled students and staff.

 Ngā kaupapa here | Policy

-The University has two key policies relating to achieving equity for disabled people.
+The University has two key equity policies relating to achieving equity for disabled people:

-The Meeting the Needs of Students with Impairments Policy (August 2005, effective from 2014) details the University’s commitment to ensuring disabled students can demonstrate their abilities equitably with non-disabled students.
+The Meeting the Needs of Students with Impairments Policy (2005, effective 2014): ensures disabled students can demonstrate their abilities equitably with non-disabled students.

 Ngā pūtea | Resourcing